mictaege/doozer/README.md

 **Solution:** Define a lambda as a building strategy, use the lambda as a template for building similar objects.

 ### Using the objects accesable API
-Sometime is more useful to call the objects accesable API instead of manipulating the objects instance fields directly.
-This might be the case if we want to use the functionalty of methods that perform complex calculations, such as initializer methods.
+Sometimes it's more useful to call the objects accesable API instead of manipulating the objects instance fields directly.
+This might be the case if we want to use the functionalty of methods that perform more complex calculations, such as initializer methods.
 ```Java
 final Person person = makeA(Person::new,
 				p -> p.apply(Person::setFirstName, "Sarah"),